The Arizona DUI Court Process

 Law enforcement officials commonly use field sobriety tests as a means to identify people who may be intoxicated.
 The problem, however, is that these assessments have been shown poor indicators of intoxication.

-Many field sobriety assessments, including tests of a person’s ability to recite the alphabet backwards or touch one’s nose, have been shown to be wholly unreliable.
-Even so-called standardized tests – the one-leg stand, the walk-and-turn and the horizontal gaze nystagmus assessments – have been demonstrated to be flawed.
+Many field sobriety assessments, including tests of a person’s ability to recite the alphabet backward or touch one’s nose, have been shown to be wholly unreliable.
+Even so-called standardized tests – the one-leg stand, the walk-and-turn, and the horizontal gaze nystagmus assessments – have been demonstrated to be flawed.